HelTecAutomation/HeltecDocs/en/source/cubecell/lorawan/connect_to_gateway.md

 # Connect CubeCell to LoRaWAN Server
 [简体中文](https://heltec-automation.readthedocs.io/zh_CN/latest/cubecell/lorawan/connect_to_gateway.html)

 In this document, all operations and tests must be performed with a standard [LoRaWAN Gateway](https://heltec.org/proudct_center/lora/lora-gateway/), and at least have 8 channels!
-In the CubeCell's LoRaWAN library, for each working band, we are strictly follow [LoRaWAN 1.1 Regional Parameters](https://lora-alliance.org/sites/default/files/2018-04/lorawantm_regional_parameters_v1.1rb_-_final.pdf).
+In the CubeCell's LoRaWAN library, for each working band, we are strictly follow [LoRaWAN™ 1.0.2 Regional Parameters rB](https://resource.heltec.cn/download/LoRaWANRegionalParametersv1.0.2_final_1944_1.pdf).

 ## Summary